The Best Thin Mouth Guard for Sports (MMA, Football, Rugby, Hockey…)

 - Offer better protection than store bought guards

 - BPA, Silicone & Latex Free

-- ONE YEAR REPLACEMENT WARRANTY (if your guard wears down or becomes defective)
+- A 1-year replacement warranty (if your guard wears down or becomes defective)

 Recommended Thicknesses Of Mouth Guards In Sports

 There about two dozen sports that experts believe require the use of a mouth guard.
 These sports include football, boxing, basketball, rugby, soccer, wrestling, acrobatics, hockey, martial arts, skiing, handball, lacrosse, badminton and several others.